dayvr/dayvr/README.md

 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything
 - 📫 How to reach me: dayvazquez@uoc.edu
-- ⚡ Fun fact: I love cactuses 🌵
+- ⚡ Fun fact: I have a Husky dog